 Best Pubs in Dublin – The Dean

 One of the least traditional on the list – A boutique hotel whose lobby turns into a pumping hipster bar.
 Pints and cocktails flow thick and fast, conversation is the name of the game here.
 A guest DJ is on decks during the weekend to serve up soundtracks so obscure you will feel just like one of the in crowd.
 No your average Dublin, but this is where the young and beautiful congregate these days.
-Times are changing.
+Times are changing and so are the best local pubs in Dublin!

 Best Pubs in Dublin – The Stags Head